Bart Johnson

-Barton Robert Johnson (born December 13, 1970), is an American actor, best known for his role as Coach Jack Bolton in the High School Musical film series.
+Barton Robert Johnson (born December 13, 1970) is an American actor, best known for his role as Coach Jack Bolton in the High School Musical film series.
 He was exposed to the TV and film industry at a young age and began his career in the mid-1990s.
 His film debut was My Family in 1995.
 He has also appeared in recurring roles on TV shows Hyperion Bay, Lifetime's The Client List, and Hawaii Five-0.
-He is married to actress Robyn Lively, with whom he has appeared in Gortimer Gibbon's Life on Normal Street.
 He also appeared in the 2018 adaptation of Little Women.

 Early life

 Johnson was born in Hollywood, California, one of seven children.
 Their mother Charlene Johnson is a television hairstylist, and so Bart spent much of his early childhood on television sets such as The Brady Bunch, Mork and Mindy, and Charlie's Angels.
 At the age of 15, he moved from California to Utah, where he graduated from Wasatch High School.
 His family converted a flour mill near Park City, Utah into the Johnson Mill Bed & Breakfast, which Johnson later purchased from his parents.
 His first acting experience was a production of West Side Story.
 Johnson attended college at the University of Utah as a pre-med student before deciding to transfer to Yale University's drama program.